Six Degrees of Separation (play): Production history

 The play premiered Off-Broadway at the Mitzi E. Newhouse Theater, Lincoln Center, on May 16, 1990.
 Stockard Channing won an Obie Award for Best Actress for her performance.
 Guare won an Obie Award for his script.

-The production transferred to the Vivian Beaumont Theater for its Broadway debut on November 8, 1990.
+The production was transferred to the Vivian Beaumont Theater for its Broadway debut on November 8, 1990.
 The production closed on January 5, 1992 after 485 performances, directed by Jerry Zaks.
+John Cameron Mitchell originated the role of Trent, which was his non-replacement debut on Broadway.
 Kelly Bishop played the role of Ouisa as a replacement on Broadway, and Laura Linney made her Broadway debut as a replacement for the role of Tess.
 The original Broadway production was nominated for four Tony Awards, winning for Best Direction for Zaks.
 A US.
 National tour was launched in 1992.
 Veronica Hamel also played Ouisa in the first production in Chicago.

 The play made its UK debut in 1992 at the Royal Court Theatre and then transferred to the West End's Comedy Theatre.
 In 2010, the play was revived at the Old Vic theatre in London starring Lesley Manville as Ouisa.

 A 1995 production at Canadian Stage in Toronto, Ontario starred Fiona Reid as Ouisa, Jim Mezon as Flan and Nigel Shawn Williams as Paul.
 Both Williams and Reid won Dora Mavor Moore Awards for their performances, Williams as Outstanding Performance by a Male in a Principal Role – Play and Reid as Outstanding Performance by a Female in a Principal Role – Play.